ymyplss/flutter_resource_generator/README.md

 * bool `handleFontFile`: Whether font file will be handled, by default, it is `false`, can be null

+* bool `onlyAddFolder`: Whether only add folder path of asset file instead of full file path, by default, it is `true`, can be null.
+Why not always set this flag to true?
+Because if you added resolution-aware image assets, for example, 2.0x or 3.0x, but you don't provide main assets(1.0x, which is rarely used), you MUST add full file path under assets section in pubspec file, otherwise these image assets can't be used in your project!

 * List&lt;String&gt; `ignoreExtensions`: The file with extension existed in this list will be ignored, can be null

 * List&lt;String&gt; `extraImageExtensions`: The file with extension existed in [".png", ".jpg", ".jpeg",